mootools/mootools-more/Docs/Forms/Form.Validator.md

 ### Notes

-This method is a property of every instance of [FormValidator][] as well as the [FormValidator][] object itself.
-That is to say that you can add validators to the [FormValidator][] object or to an instance of it.
-Adding validators to an instance of [FormValidator][] will make those validators apply only to that instance, while	adding them to the Class will make them available to all instances.
+This method is a property of every instance of [Form.Validator][] as well as the [Form.Validator][] object itself.
+That is to say that you can add validators to the [Form.Validator][] object or to an instance of it.
+Adding validators to an instance of [Form.Validator][] will make those validators apply only to that instance, while	adding them to the Class will make them available to all instances.

 ### Examples

 	//add a validator for ALL instances
-	FormValidator.add('isEmpty', {
+	Form.Validator.add('isEmpty', {
 		errorMsg: 'This field is required',
 		test: function(element){
 			if (element.value.length == 0) return false;